gabrielmcg/Docker-docs/ops/README.md

 <li class="li"><code class="ph codeph">playbooks/install_sysdig.yml</code> is used to configure Sysdig.
 It opens the required port in the firewall,
 and installs the latest version of the Sysdig agent image on the nodes.

-<p class="p">By default, this playbook is commented out in <code class="ph codeph">site.yml</code>, so if you want to use the solution to
-automatically configure Sysdig, you must uncomment this line.</p>
+By default, this playbook is commented out in <code class="ph codeph">site.yml</code>, so if you want to use the solution to automatically configure Sysdig, you must uncomment this line.
 </li>

 </ul>